 A long time ago, back in 2005, I decided that I wanted to see a little more of the world than good ‘ol Michigan.
 So I decided to move to Mexico for a semester at school.
 It was a fantastic experience, but low and behold I got so much more than I had ever expected!

-got ready, felt pretty, and started walking gracefully down a spiral staircase only to fall at the bottom and break my foot!
+I knew I couldn't ignore the feeling, and the next weekend we made plans to hang out.
+True to my form, I got ready, felt pretty, and started walking gracefully down a spiral staircase only to fall at the bottom and break my foot!

 I tried to act cool and tell everyone I was fine, but my ability to stand was lacking to say the least.
 Long story short, not only did Ruben take me to the hospital and translate everything for me and keep me calm through the whole experience, but also took care of me (even back then I didn’t have a car!).
-We spent so much time together it quickly became clear that my “silly” feelings of infatuation were true feelings.
-Ruben and I became inseparable in our hearts.
+We spent so much time together it

-, jobs, money and life got in the way…and we separated.
+We tried to visit as much a possible, but college, jobs, money and life got in the way…and we separated.
 But we never stopped thinking about each other, never stopped loving each other.
 I even came to accept that I thought we would never be together again, even though I thought of him as my other half.

-to graduate from Oakland University and I decided I wanted to leave the country again, but didn’t know where.
+Then to my surprise (and what a happy surprise it was!!)
+God had a plan for us!
+He knew when we were ready to be back together again, and the paths were ready to meet.
+I was getting ready to graduate from Oakland University and I decided I wanted to leave the country again, but didn’t know where.
 I loved Spanish and really wanted to go to a country where I could teach English and learn Spanish.
 Ruben was spending some time in Europe and was deciding what his next step was.
 While he was in Europe, we started talking…a lot.

 Not knowing what our relationship would or could be, we both

-t this time we lived in different cities, so Skype was still a vital part of our relationship, (we joke that we will Skype each other in separate rooms until we are comfortable talking face to face) but our friendship and love for each other grew deeper than I could have imagined.
+After our trip, I moved to Mexico and Ruben and took our relationship back to where it all started, except this time we lived in different cities, so Skype was still a vital part of our relationship, (we joke that we will Skype each other in separate rooms until we are comfortable talking face to face) but our friendship and love for each other grew deeper than I could have imagined.

 We knew we wanted to spend the rest of our lives together.
 We just didn’t know how it was going to work out.
 Since Ruben is from Mexico and I am from the USA, it became clear very quickly that we could not be together unless I lived in Mexico.

-the picture!
+That was until South Korea came into the picture!
 If you know anything about Ruben and I, it is that we LOVE adventures.
 We love to see new places, experience new things, and live life to the fullest!
 We didn’t want to stay in Mexico another year, and I had gotten a job offer in South Korea.
 So…why not?

 We decided to go

-ke to think that Ruben and I are fighters when it comes to our love.
+I wanted to spend as much time as possible enjoying the engagement and celebrating our love together before I began to think about the daunting task of immigration.
+I like to think that Ruben and I are fighters when it comes to our love.
 We have committed ourselves to this relationship and have fought at every corner and every obstacle to be together.
 It is not easy at times, but with every challenge comes more confidence, admiration, and dedication to each other.

-en is living in Mexico.
+We are about to meet another great challenge since Ruben and I want to live in the USA.
+This is not an easy task.
+It began with spending our entire engagement separated while Ruben is living in Mexico.
 It continues with a lawyer and hours of complicated paperwork, waiting periods, appointments, travel etc. as well as our next year spent in Mexico so that we can spend the first year of our marriage together (As much as I love Skype, I would like to retire my computer!)

-and the end of the tunnel being the color GREEN and in the shape of a CARD!
+It will hopefully end with the light and the end of the tunnel being the color GREEN and in the shape of a CARD!
 Since we don’t know that part yet, and all we know is that we are leaving in March, 2012 for Guadalajara, Mexico, we do not have a bridal registry for any gifts.
 We will not be able to take them with us, and although we are confident the outcome will be what we want, there are no guarantees.

 We ask and hope for your thoughts, prayers, and encouragement through this time because they are always needed!
 (Any day, any hour, any moment!)
 If you feel so inclined for the celebration of our special day, any financial support you offer will go towards the costs of the immigration process.

 Thank you for reading our story and for taking the time to consider joining us February 11th!
 Our gift in this life is that we have so many wonderful people to share and celebrate with.
-God has blessed us with so many loved ones and we are thankful
+God has blessed us with so many loved ones and we are thankful both to him and to all of you for being a part of it!